lyonel/pukcab/MANUAL.md

 ##Client FAQ

-Is there a Windows version?
+Is there a Windows client?

 :   No, Windows is currently unsupported.
 Porting to Windows would require a significant effort and isn't in the plans.
 This may change, though.